Syrov-Egor/chemsynthcalc/docs/_sources/chemical_reaction.rst.txt

     # [0.28105463, 1.09008406, 0.3864145, 1.0, 0.6865721, 0.07098109]

-In some cases, however, the auto-balancing is not enough, or one would want to calculate coefficients strictly with specific algorithm.
+In some cases, however, the auto-balancing is not enough, or one would want to calculate coefficients strictly with a specific algorithm.
 To address these issues, the following is implemented in ChemicalReaction class
 logic: